 - A raised concrete edge is detected.
 Depending on the height of the concrete edge, Smart Summon may not move Model X over it.

-- Weather conditions (heavy rain, snow, fog, or extremely hot or cold temperatures) are interfering with sensor or camera operation.
+- Weather conditions (heavy rain, snow, fog, or extremely hot or cold temperatures) are interfering with sensor (if equipped) or camera operation.

 - Model X is in Trailer Mode or an accessory is attached.